Tips when you have no heating or hot water

 - Another family member changing the settings without you knowing.

+Set your heating to come on 20-30 minutes later, to make sure it is registering properly.
 If you've checked the above and there are no issues then it may be time to call in a trained Gas Safe engineer.

 3. Why is my electric heater not working?